 Prerequisite(s): Third year standing.
 (3-0 or 3-0) Education Preference for entry into 200 level education courses is given to declared education program students, concentrations, and minors.
 Preference for entry into 300 and 400 level education courses is given to students who have been officially accepted into the education Program.
 To take a 300 or 400 level education course, students must have a minimum cumulative GPA of 2.5.
 EDUC 211 Psychological Foundations of Teaching and Learning (3 sem. hrs.)
 An evaluation of psychological theories and research relating to learning and teaching, with a focus on: developmental stages, learning theories, motivation, classroom management, evaluation, inter- and intra-individual differences, and needs of exceptional children.
 Cross-listed: PSYC 214 Prerequisite(s): Student must have completed at least one semester.
 (3-0; 3-0).

 EDUC 222 Principles of Teaching and Learning (3 sem. hrs.)
 This course covers principles of teaching and learning in a classroom setting.
 Topics include: the nature and purpose of schooling; models of teaching and learning; pedagogy and learning styles; classroom planning and management; and current issues of education concerning inclusion and diversity.
 This course is guided by the assumption that one's faith impacts one's actions in meaningful and thoughtful ways.
 Formerly EDUC 200 NB: Students are involved in 12 hours of classroom observation, normally two hours per week for six weeks.
 Prerequisite(s) or Co-requisites: EDUC 211; second year standing.
+(3-0; 3-0) EDUC 233 Foundations of Education (3 sem. hrs[.)
+A critical consideration of selected educational thinkers and the establishment and development of public schooling in British Columbia.
+An evaluation of prominent theoretical approaches to education and how they are rooted in certain philosophical perspectives.
+An examination of important issues in education such as the nature and aims of schooling, views of knowledge and the curriculum, and moral and values education.
+This course centres on the development of a personal theory of education.
+Formerly EDUC 203 Prerequisite(s) or Co-requisites: EDUC 211; second year standing.
 (3-0; 3-0) EDUC 268 Introduction to Teaching English as a Second Language (3 sem. hrs.)
 This introductory course investigates the English language itself (what we teach), the various ELT (English Language Teaching) methodologies and classroom techniques (how we teach), and the participants in the teaching/learning process (the who of ELT).
 NB: LING 268 is a foundational course for further studies in the TESOL certificate program.
 Cross-listed: LING 268.

 Prerequisite(s): None.
 (3-0 or 3-0) EDUC 302, 303 Initial Classroom Experience (1, 1 sem. hr.)
 These initial classroom experiences provide students with meaningful educational experiences in schools and classrooms.
 Students relate their studies in the university classroom to school settings.
 They become more confident in being in the classroom and interacting with students and teachers, and carry out activities that prepare them for more advanced practica.
-Pre-service teachers are involved in 25 hours of classroom experience, normally 2.5 hours a week for 10 weeks(or 30 hours of classroom experience if the course happens for one to two weeks during the month of May.
+Pre-service teachers are involved in 25 hours of classroom experience, normally 2.5 hours a week for 10 weeks( or 30 hours of classroom experience if the course happens for one to two weeks during the month of May.
 Requests for May practica are processed through the Dean's office.).
 NB: Pass/Fail courses.